dominique-vassard/data-play/README.md

 A play with velib statiob location.<br>
 Velib is a self-service in Paris and its closest suburbs.<br>
 We will extract all stations depending on district/department/town, closest station from a location, the minimum distance between two station of the set, etc.<br>

+###Panama Papers
+The ICIJ releases its database leaks about offshore account in Panama.
+A great dataset with more than 800,000 nodes and 3,000,000 relationships to plya with!